Where are they now? The last 10 Man Utd academy grads SAF gave debuts

 Fergie helped maintain a tradition of United including an academy graduate in every matchday squad dating back to 1938.

 We’ve taken a look back at the last 10 players from the academy he handed senior debuts.
-It’s fair to say it’s a mixed bag of success.
+It’s fair to say it’s a mixed bag.

 When Tunnicliffe came off the bench to make his senior United debut against Newcastle in the League Cup in September 2012, the midfielder earned his dad £10,000.